FN-FAL113/MavenBuilds/README.md

 for other target repos that will be worked on which are retrieved<br/>
 from hardcoded repositories inside the app.js file that are stored<br/>
 in a primitive array and queued for cloning.
 If there are local repositories<br/>
-cached, it will be automatically deleted before starting the cloning process
+cached, it will be automatically deleted before starting the cloning process.

 Cloned repositories directory:
 ``./repos/{username}/<cloned repo dirs>``<br/>